verrazzano/docs/content/en/docs/networking/security/net-security.md

 Verrazzano installs a set of NetworkPolicies for system components to control ingress into the pods.
 A policy is scoped to a namespace and uses selectors to specify the pods that the policy applies to, along with the ingress and egress rules.
 For example, the following policy applies to the Verrazzano API pod in the `verrazzano-system` namespace.
-This policy allows network traffic from NGINX Ingress controller on port 8775, and from Prometheus on port 15090.
+This policy allows network traffic from NGINX Ingress Controller on port 8775, and from Prometheus on port 15090.
 No other pods can reach those ports or any other ports of the Verrazzano API pod.
 ```